rraajjeesshh123/Lung_disease_classification/README.md

 Save the images to be predicted in "images" folder

 **Step 5**: Change value of path variable in prediction_crc.py to the extracted folder and execute the script.

+## Model Training:
+To retrain or fine-tune the models, you can explore the training_codes folder.
+This folder contains the following training scripts:

+Baseline CNN Model (baseline_model.py): A simple CNN architecture used as a starting point for classification.
+VGG19 CNN Model (vgg19_model.py): A more advanced model based on the VGG19 architecture, which achieved superior performance in this project.
+You can train these models on your own dataset by modifying the scripts or using them as-is.
+The models can be further fine-tuned, and training logs (accuracy, loss metrics) will be saved to the results folder.